-If this sounds like a nightmare, don’t worry – our specialist solicitors are to guide you through your legal responsibilities, such as carrying out repairs, maintaining the safe supply of gas and electricity and ensuring fire safety regulations for premises and furnishings are met.
+If this sounds like a nightmare, don’t worry – our specialist solicitors are here to guide you through your legal responsibilities, such as carrying out repairs, maintaining the safe supply of gas and electricity and ensuring fire safety regulations for the premises and furnishings are met.
 We can also draw up tenancy and lease agreements, deal with tenant disputes, assist with termination of leases (including “Notices to Quit”) and if the worst should happen, assist with the eviction procedures for problem tenants.

 Contact Backhouse Solicitors today for more information on how we can help you build a successful future as a buy to let landlord.

 Tel: 01245 893400

 Visit: 17 Duke Street, Chelmsford, CM1 1JU

 Or send us a message through the Contact Us page on this website.